A guide to using hydroelastic contact in practice.

 There are many ways to model contact between rigid bodies.
 Drake uses an approach we call “compliant” contact.
 In compliant contact, nominally rigid bodies are allowed to penetrate slightly, as if the rigid body had a slightly deformable layer, but whose compression has no appreciable effect on the body’s mass properties.
 The contact force between two deformed bodies is distributed over a contact patch with an uneven pressure distribution over that patch.
 It is common in robotics to model that as a single point contact or a set of point contacts.
 Hydroelastic contact instead attempts to approximate the patch and pressure distribution to provide much richer and more realistic contact behavior.
 For a high-level overview, see this blog post.

 Drake implements two models for resolving contact to forces: point contact and hydroelastic contact.
-See Appendix A: Compliant Contact Models for a fuller discussion of the theory and practice of contact models.
-For notes on implementation status, see Appendix B: Current state of implementation.
-Also see Appendix C: Examples and Tutorials.
+See Modeling Compliant Contact for a fuller discussion of the theory and practice of contact models.
+For notes on implementation status, see Appendix A: Current state of implementation.
+Also see Appendix B: Examples and Tutorials.

 It is relatively simple to enable a simulation to use hydroelastic contact.
 However, using it effectively requires some experience and consideration.
 This section details the mechanisms and choices involved in enabling hydroelastic contact and the next section helps guide you through some common tips, tricks, and traps.